 My hearing is next week and I need help.
 What do I do?

 Please call our Worthington based divorce lawyer as soon as possible to arrange a time for you to come in and for us to review your case and get familiar with the circumstances.
 We may not be able to be at the hearing because of the late notice, but we can guide you through the process to ask for a continuance from the courts to secure legal representation.

 I am a survivor of domestic violence.
 I can’t afford a divorce lawyer right now.

 There are many quality organizations and resources available to survivors.
-Hannah Botkin-Doty works with the Ohio Domestic Violence Network (https://odvn.org) and the Ohio Alliance to End Sexual Violence (https://oaesv.org).
+The Ohio Domestic Violence Network (https://odvn.org) and the Ohio Alliance to End Sexual Violence (https://oaesv.org) ) are two organizations that assist victims of domestic violence.
 These groups receive grants each year to cover the legal costs of survivors who cannot afford a divorce attorney.
 Contact them to see what help they can provide.

 I just found out we have a Guardian Ad Litem.
 Now what?